Start by clicking on "Fill out the template"

 This Members' Resolution is for use when the member(s) (also known as the shareholder(s)) of a private company intend to pass a resolution without having a meeting.
 It is often referred to as a "Circulating Resolution".
 If the resolution is being passed by the directors of the company (without having a meeting), use our Directors' Resolution document instead.
-If the resolution is being passed at a meeting, use a Minutes of Members' Meeting document.
+If the resolution is being passed by Directors at a meeting, use a Minutes of Directors' Meeting document.

 This document may be used by companies with a single member ("single-member" companies), or those with multiple members ("multi-member" companies).
 In the document, it is possible to select from a range of common resolutions, or to enter the details of one or more other resolutions (which are not covered by our common options).